Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/docs/bitbox/rawtransactions.md

 ### `sendRawTransaction`

-Submits raw transaction (serialized, hex\-encoded) to local node and network.
+Submits raw transaction (serialized, hex-encoded) to local node and network.
 Also see createrawtransaction and signrawtransaction calls.

 #### Arguments